 To continue with the sales training analogy, adoption is when the sales organization has embraced the new approach to a new initiative and the likelihood of sellers and sales managers reverting back to their old way of selling becomes slimmer as time goes on and the benefits and results continue to improve.

 The last pillar is the final stage in successfully implementing a new sales transformation initiative(s).
 This is where the new initiative becomes “how we do business.”
-Again, to continue with the sales training example, everyone in the sales organization, whether they are a seasoned veteran, a new seller, or an experienced seller that is new to the organization knows that this is the selling approach used and this is what you do to be successful in your role as a salesperson and/or sales manager.
+Again, to continue with the sales training example, everyone in the sales organization, whether they are a seasoned veteran, a new seller, or an experienced seller like the one at neuman & neuman site that is new to the organization knows that this is the selling approach used and this is what you do to be successful in your role as a salesperson and/or sales manager.
 Additionally, when sellers model top-tier performers, the entire organization benefits financially.

 When it comes to effectively implementing new sales transformation initiatives, the Gig Economy Group (GEG), founded by Dave Toole, is a sales transformation company that delivers results through their Adaptive Sales as a Service platform.
 Their expertise in sales transformation is unparalleled on a global basis and GEG’s supporting software ensures strategic initiatives are effectively implemented using the four pillars as a framework.